kasa-network/koa-request-id/README.md

 </div>

 <p align="center">
-  A middleware that adds a request id in Koa
+  A middleware that generates a unique Request ID for every incoming HTTP request in Koa.
 </p>

 <div align="center">